Henrico man impregnates biological daughter, who he gave up for adoption

 But Katie's mom ultimately moved out when the couple opted to separate.

-She said she had no idea a sexual relationship started between the pair until she read one of her other daughter’s journals where she found drawings of Katie being pregnant and found her daughter had written that her father was making her call Katie step-mom.
+She said she had no idea a sexual relationship started between her ex-husband and her daughter pair until she read one of her other daughter's journals where she found drawings of Katie being pregnant and found her daughter had written that her father was making her call Katie step-mom.

 At that point, she said she took out protective orders against Steven, so he could not go near her or their two younger daughters.